 I was Professor of Primary Care Research at the University of Canberra for 3 years until December 2017 and had an honorary contract as Professor of Primary Care Research at the University of Melbourne for 5 years until December 2017.
 I was an honorary senior researcher at the University of Heidelberg from 2010-2017.
 I am a member of the Piperska Rational Prescribing group (http://www.piperska.org).

 I have grant income of £23,250,000 and an H-Index of 35 with >250 publications generating > 19500 citations.

-I am a Professor of Primary Care Research in the Centre for Primary Care of the Division of Population Health, Health Services Research and Primary Care.
+I am Professor of Primary Care Research in the Centre for Primary Care & Health Services Research of the Division of Population Health, Health Services Research and Primary Care.
 I set up and had a leading role in the NIHR Greater Manchester Patient Safety Translational Research Centre (GM PSTRC) for nearly 9 years from August 2012: http://www.population-health.manchester.ac.uk/primary-care-patient-safety

 I qualified with a degree in Public Administration from Leicester Polytechnic in Leicester in 1987.
 I then completed a Masters (MA Econ) course in local government at the University of Manchester in 1990.
 After working for a health authority I joined the University as a researcher in 1993 as a research associate at the Department of General Practice.
 In 1996 I moved to the National Primary Care Research and Development Centre, where I was a research fellow and then senior research fellow.
 I then became a Reader in Pimary Care before becoming a Professor of Primary Care Research.
 I obtained my PhD from the University of Manchester in 2002 on quality of care in general practice.